clubdeck/clubdeck.github.io/index.md

 1. reboot your computer
 2. clear your cache (via the Help! menu at the top)
 3. switch or desactivate your VPN if applicable
-4. whitelist Clubdeck in your firewall rules
+4. whitelist Clubdeck in your firewall rules - for example, see this link for [Norton](https://support.norton.com/sp/en/us/home/current/solutions/v6958602)
 5. Download [Wrap by Cloudflare](https://one.one.one.one/) to make sure your dns resolver is compatible with Clubhouse
 6. If you are on Windows and using an ASIO compatible soundcard or mixer, you might need to install VB-Audio ASIO bridge that you will find [at the bottom of this page](https://vb-audio.com/Cable/) - if you are a professional in the audio space, please bear in mind you need to be familiar enough with your equipment, we cannot help you troubleshoot specific issues not related directly to Clubdeck